blossomxi/recipe-manager/README.md

 - **Advanced Search & Sort**
   Linear search across multiple fields and in‑list insertion sort for fast retrieval and ordering.
 - **Automatic Persistence**
-  Loads recipes from `recipes.txt` on startup and saves on exit—no extra steps required.
+  Loads recipes from `recipes.txt` on startup and saves on exit, no extra steps required.
 - **Polymorphic OOP Design**
   Abstract `Recipe` base class with `VeganRecipe`, `VegetarianRecipe`, and `OmnivoreRecipe` subclasses.
 - **Extensible Architecture**